zhenkunl/Fortran_UnitTest/README.md

 * Fortran 2008-compatible compiler
 * CMake version 3.12 or newer

-The build system has been tested on Mac and Linux using the Intel Fortran Compiler 2021.2.0 and gfortran 7.5.0.
+The build system has been tested on MacOS and Linux using the Intel Fortran Compiler 2021.2.0 and gfortran 7.5.0.

 ### Build with CMake
 Configure the build with